francescolonardo/CPTS-Preparation/attacking_enterprise_networks_external_testing.md

 ---

 ### Web Enumeration and Exploitation

+> The quickest and most efficient way to get through a bunch of web applications is using a tool such as [EyeWitness](https://github.com/FortyNorthSecurity/EyeWitness) to take screenshots of each web application.
+This is particularly helpful if we have a massive scope for our assessment and browsing each web application one at a time is not feasible.
+In our case, we have `11` subdomains/vhosts (for now), so it's worth firing up EyeWitness to help us out as we want to be as efficient as possible to give the client the best possible assessment.
+This means speeding up any tasks that can be performed `faster` and more efficiently `without the possibility of missing things`.

 Questions:
 1. Use the IDOR vulnerability to find a flag.
 Submit the flag value as your answer (flag format: `HTB{}`). `HTB{8f40e***************************}`